emard/esp32ppp/README.md

 Load this to ESP32 first.

-Linux PPP daemon can connect to secondary serial port of ESP32 where PPP traffic will be active.
+Linux can connect to secondary serial port of
+ESP32 where PPP traffic will be active.

     output wire wifi_gpio16, // RX input on ESP32
     input  wire wifi_gpio17, // TX output on ESP32

-This willa activate PPP:
+This will activate PPP:

     >>> import ppptun
     >>> p=ppptun.ppptun()